alisd23/ngrx-form-pure/README.md

 }
 ```

-For a full description on how to use these transform functions for each input type, see the [API](#value-transformer).
+For a full description on how to use these transform functions for each input type, see the [API](##elementvaluetransformer-value-any-element-htmlinputelement--any).

 ---

-See the demo for full examples of both radio button groups and checkbox groups [on GitHub](https://github.com/alisd23/ngrx-form/tree/master/demo/app/user-form).
+See the demo for full examples of both radio button groups and checkbox groups [in the demo](https://github.com/alisd23/ngrx-form/tree/master/demo/app/user-form).
 > See the demo running [here](https://ngrx-form-demo.alisd.io)

 ### Field validation